salvaborit/pos_ims_api_django/README.md

-# POS IMS (Point-of-Sale Inventory Management System) Backend
+# POS IMS (Point-of-Sale Inventory Management System) Backend API

 POS IMS is a Django-based web application that allows users to manage their point-of-sale (POS) terminal inventory, along with their respective details.
 This is the backend codebase for the application, built with Django REST Framework.